admathur04/cse15l-lab-reports/lab5.md

 ![Image](jdb-output.png) \
 **How to fix bug**: \
 Fix the bug by adding a `length--;` before the `return removed;` line in the `remove` method.

+## Reflection

+Learning about the JDB debugger was awesome because it made tracking down bugs in Java code so much easier!
+It's cool to see \
+exactly what's going on under the hood and fix issues way faster.
+Debugging feels way less like a mystery now.